livecode/livecode/extensions/widgets/browser/notes/feature-libbrowser_osx_webview.md

 Due to a number of stability issues in CEF on OSX, we have decided to make this new implementation the default for OSX browser widgets.

-# **browserType** property.
+# New browserType property

-This new browser widget property has been added to allow switching to an alternative implementation if required.
+A new **browserType** property has been added to the browser widget to allow switching to an alternative implementation if required.
 To revert to using the CEF-based browser on OSX, set this property to "CEF".